vladikcomper/MegaPCM/docs/API.md

 - d0 .b - panning ($40, $80 or $C0)

-## `MegaPCM_SetSFXPan`
+### `MegaPCM_SetSFXPan`

-Sets panning for SFX samples.
+Sets the default panning for SFX samples.
 Normal samples use a separate pan setting.

-Note that Mega PCM 2 updates panning *only when* a sample starts playing.
+Note that Mega PCM 2 will update panning *only when* a new sample starts playing.

 **Usage:**